-The sod was turned today on the site in the Shannon Free Zone Shannon Commercial Properties’ proposed €10 million state-of-the-art new office block.
+The sod was turned today on the site in the Shannon Free Zone of Shannon Commercial Properties’ proposed €10 million state-of-the-art new office block.

 The high-spec 55,000 sq ft facility, built to LEED (Leadership in energy and environmental design) Gold standards and located on the newly named Airport Avenue, is the first speculative new-build by Shannon Commercial